bfidatadigipres/dpx_encoding/README.md

 These bash shell scripts and Python scripts are not designed to be run from the command line, but via cron scheduling.
 As a result there is no built in help command, so please refer to this README and the script comments for information about script functionality.

 These scripts handle the complete encoding process from start to finish, including assessment of the DPX sequences suitability for RAWcooked encoding, splitting of sequences too large for ingest into our DPI, encoding, failure assessment of the Matroska, and clean up of completed processes with deletion of DPX sequences.
 If a DPX sequence does not meet the basic DPX Mediaconch policy requirements for RAWcooked encoding then the sequence is failed and passed to a TAR wrap preservation path.
+These scripts also manage the demuxing of RAWcooked FFV1 Matroska files back to a DPX sequence, and the unpacking to Python tarfile wrapped TAR DPX sequences.

 RAWcooked encoding functions with two scripts, the first encodes all items found in the RAWcooked encoding path and the second assesses the results of these encoding attempts.
 If an encoding fails, dpx_post_rawcook.sh will assess the error type moving failed files to a seprate folder, and create a new list which allows the RAWcooked first encoding script to try again with a different encoding formula, using '--output-version 2'.
 If it fails again an error is issued to an current errors log, flagging the folder in need of human intervention.

 The Python TAR scripts generates checksums for all items in the DPX folder, TAR wraps the folder using Python tarfile then creates checksums of all the tarfile contents and compares the original with the new MD5 checksum manifest.
-This MD5 manifest is then added into the TAR file, and all processes are output to logs.
-Both encoding scripts move successful encodings to the BFI's Digital Preservation Infrastructure (DPI) ingest path, and associated DPX sequence folders into a dpx_completed/ folder.
-Here the final script assesses the DPX sequences in dpx_completed/ folder by checking the DPI ingest logs for evidence of successful MKV/TAR ingest before deleting the DPX sequence.
+This MD5 manifest is then added into the TAR file, and all processes are output to logs as well as being written to the Collections and Information Database (CID).
+Both encoding scripts move successful encodings to the BFI's Digital Preservation Infrastructure (DPI) ingest path, and associated DPX sequence folders into a dpx_completed/ folder, the TAR wrapped files have their DPX sequences deleted immediately following checksum verification.
+The final script assesses the FFV1 Matroska in the check/ folder by checking the FFV1 Matroska with the RAWcooked '--check' function using the hashes stored in the reversibility data.
+The DPX sequence is then deleted the FFV1 Matroska is moved to DPI ingest workflows.

 ## Dependencies